LHFVII/block-rust/README.md

-An implementation of blockchain based off of Bitcoin specs
+An implementation of blockchain based off of Bitcoin specs with its corresponding CLI

 The networking primitives are WIP